projectcapsule/capsule/docs/content/guides/flux2-capsule.md

 ## Full setup

-To have a glimp on a full setup you can follow the [flux2-capsule-multi-tenancy](https://github.com/clastix/flux2-capsule-multi-tenancy.git) repository.
+To have a glimpse on a full setup you can follow the [flux2-capsule-multi-tenancy](https://github.com/clastix/flux2-capsule-multi-tenancy.git) repository.
 For simplicity, the system and tenants declarations are on the same repository but on dedicated git branches.

 It's a fork of [flux2-multi-tenancy](https://github.com/fluxcd/flux2-multi-tenancy.git) but with the integration we saw with Capsule.